-This tool allows users to access a series of maps that display climate information across the United States covering both recent and future time periods.
-The mapping interface not only provides climate variables, but also variables pertinent to agricultural systems, surface hydrology, and wildfire danger.
+This tool allows users to map real-time conditions, current forecasts, and future projections of climate information across the United States.
+The mapping interface provides climate variables, as well as variables pertinent to agricultural, fire conditions, and water resources.
 The dynamic mapping interface provides a straightforward way for scientists and decision-makers to visualize climate information.

 This tool displays a dashboard of real-time climate information for any location in the contiguous US.
 This tool is useful for comparing multiple variables side-by-side in real-time for a set location.
 The dashboard provides not only the current values, but also how the current values compare to what is normal for the time period, computed from the years 1981-2010.

 This tool tracks historical (1979-present) variability in climate for a selected location.
 Users can choose from a number of climate variables summarized at the monthly, seasonal, or annual timescales and both create plots and acquire the resultant data.

 This tool shows historical (1979-present) variability in climate for a pairing of two variables for at a selected location.
 Users can choose from a number of climate variables summarized at the monthly, seasonal, or annual timescales and both create plots and acquire the resultant data.

 This tool is useful for visualizing changes in a single variable evolving from year to year at a specific location.
 This tool provides a graphical summary of future climate projections from 20 global climate models and two future emission scenarios for a selected location.
 The timeseries shows model simulations from 1950 to 2005 and simulations from 2006 to 2100 under two greenhouse gas emissions scenarios.
 To visualize the spread across models, the range and the interquartile of all models is shaded.